 If you have read much on Spanish Playground, you know that I believe songs are one of the best ways for children to learn a language.
 The Spanish Champs songs expose children to structures and correct pronunciation, and they also reinforce the meaning of the language they are learning.

 Actions support the lyrics, the video gives visual clues and there are images in the song book.
 In other words, meaning is present at every step and in every format..
 Also, many of the songs are traditional or are adaptations of traditional songs providing an important, age-appropriate cultural component to the program.

 Strong Home Connection

 I appreciate how Spanish Champs makes it easy to involve parents in the learning process.
 The curriculum includes parent letters for each lesson.
 These letters have the vocabulary with translations, an activity to do with the children and several suggestions for reinforcing the language at home.
 Involving parents is one of the best ways help children succeed as language learners.

 We all invest in our children’s education and need to make decisions about how to use our resources.
 If you want to introduce your children to Spanish, or start a school program, there is no question that Spanish Champs is an excellent value.

 Be aware though that the effectiveness of this program increases exponentially with the structure and repetition provided by different formats.
-Each product can be used alone, but it is not the same product as it is when used in combination with the other materials.
-If you are purchasing the CD, I would strongly encourage you consider the Songs and Activities book or the Activity and Coloring book to get even more out of the songs.
+Each product can be used alone, but it is not the same product as when you use it in combination with other materials.
+If you are purchasing the CD, I would strongly encourage you consider the Songs and Activities book or the Activity and Coloring book to get more out of the songs.

 Disclosure: The company sent me a copy of this product to be able to write the article.
 All of the ideas and opinions are my own.